 With respect to investment performance, the Board considered information regarding the Fund's short-, intermediateand long-term performance, net of the Fund's fees and expenses, on an absolute basis, relative to a benchmark index that does not deduct the fees or expenses of investing, and compared to the performance of the Expense Group and Performance Universe, each constructed by the consulting firm.
-The Board also reviewed performance in relation to certain measures of the degree of investment risk undertaken by the portfolio manager.
+The Board also reviewed performance in relation to certain measures of the degree of investment risk undertaken by the portfolio managers.

 The Performance Universe referenced in this section was identified by the consulting firm, as discussed above.
 For any period of underperformance, the Board considered the magnitude and duration of that underperformance relative to the Performance Universe, and/or the benchmark (e.g., the amount by which a Fund underperformed, including, for example, whether the Fund slightly underperformed or significantly underperformed its benchmark).
 With respect to performance quintile rankings for the Fund compared to its Performance Universe, the first quintile represents the highest (best) performance and the fifth quintile represents the lowest performance.
-For investment performance comparisons, the Board looked at the Fund's Class S as a proxy for both of the Fund's classes.
+For investment performance comparisons, the Board looked at the Fund's Class I as a proxy for both of the Fund's classes.

-The Board considered that, based on performance data for the periods ended December 31, 2019: (1) as compared to its benchmark, the Fund's performance was lower for the 1-, 3-, 5-, and 10-year periods; and (2) as compared to its Performance Universe, the Fund's performance was in the fourth quintile for the 1-, 5-, and 10-year periods and the fifth quintile for the 3-year period.
-In addition, the Board also met with the Fund's portfolio manager in March 2020 to discuss the Fund's performance.
-The Board also noted the Fund's outperformance versus its benchmark during the 7-month period ending July 31, 2020.
-Further, the Board noted the Fund's ranking exceeded the average of its Morningstar peer category for the 1-year period ending July 31, 2020.
+The Board considered that, based on performance data for the periods ended December 31, 2019: (1) as compared to its benchmark, the Fund's performance was lower for the 1-, 3-, 5-, and 10-year periods; and (2) as compared to its Performance Universe, the Fund's performance was in the fourth quintile for the 1- and 5-year periods and the third quintile for the 3- and 10-year periods.

-Noting that the Fund underperformed over certain periods, the Board considered Management's representations regarding the factors impacting the Fund's performance and discussed with Management the Fund's performance, potential reasons for the relative performance, and, if necessary, steps that Management had taken, or intended to take, to improve performance.
+Noting that the Fund underperformed over certain periods, the Board considered Management's representations regarding the factors impacting the Fund's performance and discussed with Management the Fund's performance, potential reasons for the relative performance, and steps that Management had taken, or intended to take, to improve performance.
 The Board also considered Management's responsiveness to the Fund's relative performance.
 In this regard, the Board noted that performance, especially short-term performance, is only one of the factors that it deems relevant to its consideration of the Agreement and that, after considering all relevant factors, it determined to approve the continuation of the Agreement notwithstanding the Fund's relative underperformance.